Soil Ecology

 Look around you.
 Soil covers almost all of Earth’s land.
 We walk on soil in the woods, in parks, even in our own backyards.
 Engineers build houses and buildings on its surface.
 Soil is the place where plants and trees grow, making it a big part of agriculture.

 Most importantly, soil is an important resource.
 Growing our food relies on farming, which relies on having good soil.
 Once soil is damaged, it is very hard to replace.
-For this reason, environmental factors that harm the soil (such as pollution, erosion, and other forms of soil degradation) can threaten the quality of soil.
-The study of soil helps ecologists solve these environmental problems.
+For this reason, environmental factors that harm the soil (such as pollution, erosion, and other forms of soil degradation) can threaten soil quality.
+The study of soil helps give us valuable information as society struggles to find solutions to these problems.

 Click to go to the next page